4DSpace-UiO/PTetraWorkshop/handson1.md

 creating this mesh, asking their group for help before asking the organizers.

 ## Step by step guide to generate mesh for spherical probe
 First open the ``sphere_0.5R.geo`` file using any of your text editor.
 We are going to use ``Vim`` as text editor throughout this guide.
 Feel free to use your preferred editors like Atom, gedit, nano if you feel comfortable.
+Make sure you are inside the `Geometry` directory before you do so.
+You can check it by typing the command `pwd`.
 ```bash
 vim sphere_0.5R.geo
 ```